jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 #' [1] "Alan" "Frances" "Walt"
 ```

+The 1st, 2nd, and 3rd elements of `logical_vector` are `TRUE`, so the subset operation keeps the 1st, 2nd, and 3rd elements of `my_vector`.
 We can use this approach with `mtcars` to create the subset `data.frame` of cars with over 200 hp.

 ```r
 mtcars[mtcars$hp > 200, ]
 #'                      mpg cyl disp  hp drat    wt  qsec vs am gear carb
 #' Duster 360          14.3   8  360 245 3.21 3.570 15.84  0  0    3    4
 #' Cadillac Fleetwood  10.4   8  472 205 2.93 5.250 17.98  0  0    3    4